swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     **Delete the Kubernetes cluster**

-    To delete the Kubernetes cluster you created you can execute the following
+    To delete the Kubernetes cluster you created, you can execute the following
     command:

     ```sh title="Execute the following command(s) in a terminal"